currentsauce/currentsauce.github.io/WIP/2025-09-23-OutdoorLads-LED-Matrix.md

 ![Frame Detail](/blog_images/odl_led_matrix/Frame_Detail.png "Updated detail of the frame, made from 75mm by 32mm timber"){: style="max-width:500px;" }

-To make the frame, my friends Pete and Phil of [Crazy9 Mobile Crazy Golf](https://www.crazy9.co.uk) very kindly let me use their Stockport Woodworking Studio (Pete helped me while Pete was busy making a Plinko Game for their mobile golf course!).
+To make the frame, my friends Pete and Phil of [Crazy9 Mobile Crazy Golf](https://www.crazy9.co.uk) very kindly let me use their Stockport Woodworking Studio (Pete helped me while Phil was busy making a Plinko Game for their mobile golf course!).
 We used a table saw to make the details needed for the mounting of the sheet wood.
 I also used the picture-frame idea and made the corners at 45° too.
 The final result is exactly what I had envisioned, really pleased with it.
 Marking out 624 holes and then drilling them was less fun though.

 ![The Frame](/blog_images/odl_led_matrix/Frame_No_LEDs.jpeg "The frame now exists!
 Don't judge it too much, this is only with the first primer paint layer."){: style="max-width:500px;" }